+where $\mathbf{\epsilon}_{R, k}$ represents the rotational component of the relative pose error, and $\mathrm{Tr}(\cdot)$ is the trace of the rotation matrix of the relative pose error.

+The metrics $t_{err}$ and $r_{err}$ are computed by averaging the translational and rotational errors over subsequences of varying lengths.
+Following \cite{Geiger2012CVPR}, the errors are calculated for subsequences of length $(100, 200, \dots, 800)$ meters.

-Monocular methods suffer from scale ambiguity while restoring the real-world scale.
-Prior works apply an optimization transformation to align the predicted poses to the ground truths.
-Therefore, we also applied a 7-DoF optimization in the validation step as it is typically done in the literature \cite{orbslam2, zhan2020visual}.
-The final metrics with the optimization were computed using the Python KITTI evaluation toolbox\footnote{https://github.com/Huangying-Zhan/kitti-odom-eval}.
+Monocular methods typically suffer from scale ambiguity when reconstructing real-world scale.
+Prior works apply a transformation optimization to align the predicted poses with the ground truth.
+Accordingly, we applied a 7-DoF optimization during validation, as is common in the literature \cite{zhan2020visual, orbslam2}.
+The final metrics, after optimization, were computed using the Python KITTI evaluation toolbox\footnote{https://github.com/Huangying-Zhan/kitti-odom-eval}.